vikilpet/MS-Access-Table-Size-Analysis/README.md

 Don\'t forget to delete temporary table (*Const StTable*) manually.

 ## Prerequisites
-Tested with MS Access 2010
+Tested with MS Access 2010 and .mdb file.

+It will work **only** with mdb file.
+With Access 2007+ file (.accdb) you will get an error 3838.

 ## \*\*\*